 However, there are several methodological drawbacks to using the Internet for data collection.
 The population of respondents may not represent a random sample from the true population of interest, hindering the investigator's ability to generalize results to broader populations.
 Additionally, it may be difficult to monitor and exclude multiple responses from the same participant or, in the case of responses using accuracy and reaction time, to determine whether participants are fully focusing on the task at hand.
 Investigators must understand that each Internet-based communication carries the risk of a breach of confidentiality.
 Even when data are collected without names, web sites or email programs may still be capable of collecting identifiers.
 Accordingly, investigators should keep in mind that they may be unable to guarantee anonymous collection of data.
-Finally, investigators must remember that admonishing participants that they must meet any demographic criteria, including a requirement to be 18 years of age to participate, Researchers are advised to take steps to authenticate does not guarantee compliance. participants.
+Finally, investigators must remember that admonishing participants that they must meet any demographic criteria, including a requirement to be 18 years of age to participants.
 For example, investigators can provide each study participant (in person or by postal mail) with a Personal Identification Number (PIN) to be used for authentication in subsequent Internet-based data collection.